 AUKEY Launches its First 20W Power Delivery Wall Charger

-The Tiny Yet Powerful Omnia Nano Wall Charger Could be Fully Compatible with iPhone 12
+The Tiny Yet Powerful Omnia Mini Wall Charger Could be Fully Compatible with iPhone 12

 Sep 07, 2020, 11:00 ET

 SHENZHEN, China, Sept.
-7, 2020 /PRNewswire/ -- Global charging pioneer AUKEY® today launches the new Omnia Nano 20W PD Wall Charger, the first 20W Power Delivery charger from the company.
+7, 2020 /PRNewswire/ -- Global charging pioneer AUKEY® today launches the new Omnia Mini 20W PD Wall Charger, the first 20W Power Delivery charger from the company.
 This compact wall charger could be ideal for fast-charging the upcoming iPhone 12, portable gaming consoles, tablets, and laptops, and incorporates both Power Delivery 3.0 and Quick Charge 2.0.
 Combining both fast charging technologies in one port is extra-efficient and makes this tiny charger extremely versatile.
 It means you can fast-charge an iPhone, then switch to fast-charging a Samsung Galaxy device using the same port.

 "This charger is AUKEY's first wall charger with an output of 20W, which we think is the ideal power output for users with the upcoming iPhone 12 series," explains Fei Sha, GM of AUKEY.
 "AUKEY has worked very hard over the past year to reduce the size and weight of chargers, and this model is a continuation of that work.
 This is a charger that gives you all the power you need from the smallest possible size".